Media Literacy Books are the topic of our blog post today!

 Media Literacy Books

-Here are some good media literacy books to consider:
+Here are our favorite media literacy books:

 1. The Shallows: What the Internet Is Doing to Our Brains, by Nicholas Carr